Thank you for choosing Richland!

-For registration and advising, please schedule a virtual appointment with your Success Coach.
-If you do not know who your Success Coach is, you may email email@example.com or call (217) 875-7211 Ext.
+For registration and advising, schedule a virtual or on-campus appointment with you Success Coach.
+If you do not know who your Success Coach is, you may email firstname.lastname@example.org or call (217) 875-7211 Ext.
 6267.
 If any of the available appointment times do not work for you, please email your Success Coach for an alternative.
 You can find contact information for Success Coaches by visiting www.richland.edu/studentsuccess.

 If you have general questions about registration, you can contact the Solutions Center by calling (217) 875-7211 Ext.
 6267

 After Richland has received transcripts and you’ve completed placement testing (if applicable), you are ready to sign up for classes!
 Your Success Coach will help you navigate the registration process and gain an understanding of courses you need to complete to accomplish your goal.

 Step 8 – Apply for Richland Foundation Scholarships at www.richland.edu/scholarships